 This gorgeous hike is situated on the outskirts of a jungle near the town of Bãnos.
 While the surrounding valley has several hikes to choose from, the Casa de Arbol is a four to five-hour climb up to a well-known treehouse (how cool is that?), from which you’ll have some pretty awesome views of the town below.
 If you visit on a cloudless day, you’ll be able to see all the way to the Tungurahua volcano.

-The trail starts right in the city, just follow the signage.
-Entrance into the treehouse is $1, and there’s even a swing that soars out over open valley (for that Instagram snapshot).
+The trail starts right in the city.
+Just follow the signage.
+Entrance into the treehouse is $1, and there’s even a swing that soars out over an open valley (for that Instagram snapshot).

 The Condor Trek

-This is a three or so day hike in Ecuador, where you will pass through beautiful rainforest terrain between each evening campsite.
+This is a multi-day hike in Ecuador, where you will pass through beautiful rainforest terrain between each evening campsite.
 The hike ranges in elevation, some of it through lowlands and some as high as Santa Lucia Lake, which sits at a staggering 4,500 m.
 The scenery ranges from lush greenery to huge glaciers, giving you a wide range of landscapes to experience.

-You’ll arrive in Papallacta, head to the village of El Tambo, and from there begin your trek.
+You’ll arrive in Papallacta, head to the village of El Tambo, and begin your trek.
 The route finishes with the Mica Lagoon before heading back into Quito.

-Insider Tip: If you hadn’t planned on an equipment-heavy expedition, many options for guide-led tours will include gear rental.
+- Insider Tip: If you hadn’t planned on an equipment-heavy expedition, many options for guide-led tours would include gear rental.

 This volcano often gets ignored in favor of its much larger neighbor, Cotopaxi.
-It’s a great option if you want something a little tamer, or you need to acclimatize yourself before tackling Cotopaxi.
-The volcano is fully extinct, and thanks to a year-round absence of snow and relatively forgiving terrain, it actually is quite popular as a Ecuador hiking route.
+It’s a great option if you want something a little tamer or you need to acclimatize yourself before tackling Cotopaxi.
+The volcano is fully extinct, and thanks to a year-round absence of snow and relatively forgiving terrain, it actually is quite popular as an Ecuador hiking route.

 Though not as famous as Cotopaxi, the views of this volcano from Rumiñahui are impressive.
 You’ll also get an incredible vantage point to see El Corazón, Los Ilinizas, and Sincholagua.